-- Most bacteria do not disturb us at all we are in contact with them every day without noticing - Many bacteria are important for our health and well-being they are part of our microflora.
-They help us stay healthy! - Some bacteria can make us sick the pathogens. - But we are in contact with pathogens every day without getting sick it depends on: - Who I am my health and immune defense system - Where on my body the bacteria is introduced - The total number of bacteria the infection dose differs
+- Most bacteria do not disturb us at all we are in contact with them every day without noticing. - Many bacteria are important for our health and well-being they are part of our microflora.
+They help us stay healthy! - Some bacteria can make us sick the pathogens. - But we are in contact with pathogens every day without getting sick it depends on: - who I am my health and immune defence system; - where on my body the bacteria is introduced; and - the total number of bacteria the infection dose differs.

-Number and types of microorganisms found in the environment depends on:
+The number and types of microorganisms found in the environment depends on:

-- Number of people in the environment
+- the number of people in the environment;

-- Are they sick or healthy
+- whether they are sick or healthy; and

-- What are they doing?
+- what they are doing.

-- Is the environment humid, is there nutrition available for microbial growth, temperature in the room, types of surfaces, like easy to clean, horizontal or vertical etc.
+- Is the environment humid?
+Is there nutrition available for microbial growth?
+What's the temperature in the room?
+What types of surfaces are there?
+Are they easy to clean, horizontal or vertical, etc.?

-- Ventilation and hence air quality
+- Ventilation and air quality

-How is the room cleaned and how frequently
+How the room is cleaned and how frequently